Tracardi/tracardi-api/docs/qa/com_basic_terms.md

 Please note that this is a summary of the terms mentioned in the provided draft, and it is always advisable to review and seek legal advice on any specific agreement to ensure compliance with applicable laws and suitability for your particular situation.

-# Will I be vendor locked if I use Tracardi?

-Tracardi tries hard not to vendor lock its customers.
-They provide API integration, allowing you to create adapters and decouple from Tracardi in the future if needed.
-Tracardi does not host your data, so there is no risk of data loss when the agreement ends.
-Tracardi's flexibility allows you to add custom code to the code base, providing additional flexibility to meet your specific needs.